 This lively dish gives a nod to buffalo chicken wings but without extra fat and calories.
-Start with a foundation of nutritious potatoes, naturally high in potassium, vitamin C, and fiber, and replace fried wings with shredded chicken breast and top with fresh tomatoes and onions.
+Start with a foundation of nutritious potatoes -- which are naturally high in potassium, vitamin C, and fiber -- and replace fried wings with shredded chicken breast and top with fresh tomatoes and onions.
 Don't forget the celery sticks.

 - 12 ounces boneless, skinless chicken breast

 - 4 medium russet potatoes (about 6 oz each)

 - 9 teaspoons hot pepper sauce